Monitor Confluent Cloud Clients

 4. Expand one or all principals to see clients for the principal.

-This metric is only available for the clients using Java 3.8+ when the client configuration, enable.metrics.push, is set to true (the default setting).
+This metric is only available for the clients using Java 3.8+ when the client configuration, enable.metrics.push, has the value true (the default setting).

 For the best practices in the latency monitoring in Confluent Cloud, refer to Optimize Confluent Cloud Clients for Latency.